Inverse Problems with Learned Forward Operators: Acknowledgements

 \section{Acknowledgements}

 SA and YK acknowledge EPSRC grant EP/V026259/1.
-YK also acknowledges the EPSRC Fellowship EP/V003615/1 and the support of the National Physical Laboratory.
-A.H. acknowledges support by the Research Council of Finland: Academy Research Fellow (Project No. 338408) and the Centre of Excellence of Inverse Modelling and Imaging project (Project No. 353093).
+YK also acknowledges the EPSRC Fellowship EP/V003615/2 and the support of the National Physical Laboratory.
+AH acknowledges support by the Research Council of Finland: Academy Research Fellowship (Project 338408), the Centre of Excellence of Inverse Modelling and Imaging project (Project 353093), and the Flagship of Advanced Mathematics for Sensing Imaging and Modelling grant (Project 359186).

+The authors would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Mathematics of deep learning (supported by EPSRC grant EP/R014604/1).